ericholscher/ericholscher.com/drafts/conference-mentorship.rst

 .. post::
-   :tags: conference, mentorship,
+   :tags: conference, mentorship

 Conference Mentorship
 =====================

-I have had the oppertunity to provide mentorship to folks who have organized conferences a few times in the past couple years.
+I have had the opportunity to provide mentorship to folks who have organized conferences a few times in the past couple years.
 Through this process I have realized the value in this practice, and I'd like to write this to promote others to do to same for first year conference organizers.